francis-clairicia/EasyNetwork/docs/source/howto/tcp_clients.rst

       Explains what a :class:`.StreamProtocol` is and how to use it.

-Connecting to the remote host
+Connecting To The Remote Host
 -----------------------------

 You need the host address (domain name or IP) and the port of connection in order to connect to the remote host: